comp426-2022-fall/final-project-group14/docs/api_explained.md

 This page continues the story.
 The button takes the player to `/app/survivalcheck/`.

 ### /app/survivalcheck/
 This pages introduces the definition of survival check and its result -- exaustion mode.
 After clicking the button `Roll your dice`, the results of ten dices appear on the screen.
-The button `next` directs user to different pages, since the result of survival check lead to different mode such as exaustion(`/app/survivalcheck/exhaustion`), failure(`/app/survivalcheck/failure`), and E2(`/app/E2`).
+The button `next` directs user to different pages, since the result of survival check lead to different mode such as exaustion(`/app/survivalcheck/exhaustion`), failure(`/app/survivalcheck/fail`), and E2(`/app/E2`).

+### /app/survivalcheck/exhasution
+This page implies that the character enters exhasution mode.
+It also shows the level of exhaustion.
+After clicking the button `Enter the battle`, the player can also go to `/app/E2` and begin Encounter2.

+### /app/survivalcheck/fail
+This pages tells the player that the character doesn't survive the cold damage.
+The button `let's try again` directs to `/app/survivalcheck/`.

 ## Encounter 2 and ending
 ### /app/E2